 The DAS-M was designed from the start with modularity and expandability in mind while reducing the need for extension cables.

-A second DAS-M can act in exactly the same manner as a MUX-M, but it can also allow for use of it's internal transmitter and receiver channels for unparalleled flexibility in the field.
+A second DAS-M can act in exactly the same manner as a MUX-M, but it can also allow for use of it's internal transmitter and four receiver channels for unparalleled flexibility in the field.

 This system was designed from the ground up to be ideal for surveys in urban settings and difficult terrain.